Kimmicorn-glitch/WTC_/README.md

 ## Author
 **Kimberley Bezuidenhout**
 Note: Some of these programs are simple, some are weirdly fun, and some are just me talking to Python until it does what I want.
-No semicolons were harmed in the making of these projects, and yes, I may have rolled my eyes at a few `ValueError`s along the way.
+No semicolons were harmed in the making of these projects, and yes, I may have rolled my eyes at a few ValueErrors along the way.